jrdegbe/thamesthrive-api/docs/qa/how_can_i_filter_data.md

 ---
 This document also answers the questions:
-- How to search data in Tracardi?
+- How to search data in ThamesThrive?
-- How to find data in Tracardi?
+- How to find data in ThamesThrive?